milesmcc/whyprivacymatters/REASONS.md

 ### • Your information can be used to control you.
 ### • Not all of your information is yours to give away.
 ### • By exercising your right to privacy, you make it easier for others to do so without sticking out.

+#### In the surveillance age, dissent—which was once stifled in the streets—will be stifled in the mind.